 This often happens in organizations as well.
 You might have very intricate plans in place to achieve certain goals or milestones but invariably, people change, Market conditions change, Leadership changes, political conditions change, etc..
 These can result in causing the organization to be blown off course, as it were, just as that ship in the storm.

-However, in the case of the ship, the clouds will eventually subside, the storm will eventually pass over and once this happens, the navigator can once more see the star and course correct.
+However, in the case of the ship, the clouds will eventually subside, the storm will eventually pass over and once this happens, the navigator can once more see the North star and course correct.